ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 \tag{14}
 $$

-This is different from the non-relativistic case in two ways:

-1. Both terms in the parantheses scale as $R^{-1}$ (whereas previously, only the gravitational term scaled this way).
+This is different from the non-relativistic case as both terms in the parantheses scale as $R^{-1}$ (whereas previously, only the gravitational term scaled this way.
-2. We have 'extra terms' that are linear in $R$ (shown as $\mathcal{O}(R)$).

 This is why it is important that the expression in the parantheses remains positive.
 If its negative, it wouldn't be able to balance itself against the linear terms and the gravitational pull would be too strong -- meaning that the electron degeneracy pressure wouldn't be able to hold the star from collapsing further.